Transportation in South Florida: Metrobus

 The Metrobus network provides bus service throughout Miami-Dade County 365 days a year.
 It consists of more than 100 routes and about 817 buses and 9000 stops, which connect most points in the county and part of southern Broward County as well, to connect with the Broward County Transit bus system.
 Standard fare is US$2.25.
-Seven of these routes operate around the clock: Routes 3, 11, 27, 38, 77, L (No 24-hour Hialeah service) and S. Routes 246 Night Owl and Route 500 Midnight Owl operate from 12am to 5am, with the 500 route replacing overnight Metrorail service.
-Most other routes operate from 5 AM to 11 PM.
+Seven of these routes operate around the clock: Routes 3, 11, 27, 38, 77, 79 and 100.
+Routes 400 South Owl and 401 North Owl operate from 12am to 5am, with the 400 route replacing overnight Metrorail service.
+Most other routes operate from 5 am to 11 pm.
 All Metrobuses are wheelchair accessible, in compliance with the Americans with Disabilities Act of 1990.

 South Dade Transitway

-The South Dade Transitway is a bus rapid transit system, or busway, in southern Miami-Dade County.
+The South Dade Transitway is a basic bus rapid transit system, or busway, in southern Miami-Dade County.
 It began operating on February 3, 1997, and was extended in April 2005.
 The final 6.5 mi segment of the Busway extension to Florida City opened on Sunday, December 16, 2007.
 The Busway features 28 stops, all of which have been converted to light rail style stations, with a total of 56 shelters.
 A multi-use path known as the South Dade Rail Trail stretches the length of the Busway, connecting with the MetroPath at Dadeland South station.
+In the future, the corridor would be converted into a gold standard electric bus rapid transit line.

 The Busway has been the site of many accidents at the unique intersections where arterial roads meet the virtually adjacent South Dixie Highway.